deltahue/3D-plant-estimation/README.md

     ```nohighlight
     ├── README.md        <- The top-level README for developers using this project.
     ├── data             <- Data directory
-    │   └── images       <- Directory with all image (na naming convention is required)
+    │   └── images       <- Directory with all image (no naming convention is required)
     │       ├── img_1
     :       ├── img_2
     :       :